dustinpfister/blog_posts/_posts/lodash_some.md

 ### Source is on github

-I have the source code examples for this post in my [test lodash](https://github.com/dustinpfister/test_lodash/tree/master/forpost/lodash_some) repository on Github which is the standard location in which I will be placing my soirce code examples on my various [other posts on lodash now](/categories/lodash/).
+I have the source code examples for this post in my [test lodash](https://github.com/dustinpfister/test_lodash/tree/master/forpost/lodash_some) repository on Github which is the standard location in which I will be placing my source code examples on my various [other posts on lodash now](/categories/lodash/).

 ### 1.1 - Using lodash some with an array